 Unfortunately, COVID-19 had a devastating effect on DE&I progress.
 For instance, many female professionals dropped out of the workplace to focus on personal duties such as homeschooling.
 Meanwhile, minorities were more likely than majority groups to be furloughed or let go.

 Some of the data from this period is quite stark:

-- Women were 30% more likely to leave the workforce during the first wave of the pandemic
+- Women were 47% more likely than men to quit for childcare reasons during the pandemic

 - Employment rates for Black men had fallen 5.9% by Spring 2021

 - Employment rates for Black women dropped 9% in the same time

 - 65% of women say that the pandemic has made working life harder

 These issues can have an outsized impact on pay equity.
 Here's an example of how the pandemic might impact your DE&I progress:

 Imagine you hired two equally qualified candidates in 2019, one male and one female.
 By the start of 2020, both candidates were at the same job level and receiving the same salary.

 Now, imagine that the woman had to take time off during the pandemic to care for an unwell relative.
 While she was on leave, her male colleague worked on some projects and earned a promotion (with raise).